uw-dims/dims-ocd/source/justifications.rst

 network.
 [IOCs] tie to observables and observables tie to measurable events or stateful properties which can represent anything from the creation of a registry key on a host (measurable event) to the presence of a mutex (stateful property)."
-(Gragido, 2012) IOCs can include several pieces of raw intelligence that manifest at various points in time on information systems under attack, including "MD5 [and other :term:`cryptographic hash` values for files], File names, Packer types, Registry keys, Mutexes, DNS strings, and IP Addresses."
-(Mandiant, 2011)
+[Gra12]_ IOCs can include several pieces of raw intelligence that manifest at various points in time on information systems under attack, including "MD5 [and other :term:`cryptographic hash` values for files], File names, Packer types, Registry keys, Mutexes, DNS strings, and IP Addresses."
+[Man11]_

-IOCs are the lowest-level pieces of evidence used to paint a much larger picture as part of the response and remediation process (Aldridge, 2012).
-They are the needles to attempt to find in a haystack, not a request to go find needles.
+IOCs are the lowest-level pieces of evidence used to paint a much larger picture as part of the response and remediation process.
+[Ald12]_  They are the needles to attempt to find in a haystack, not a request to go find needles.
 Many of these indicators are found within the file system of a compromised computer, while others can be found in network flows and server